public-awesome/daos/README.md

 ### cw3-nft-dao

-A cw3-compliant DAO contract that includes and NFT vault.
+A cw3-compliant DAO contract that includes an NFT vault.

 ### dao-minter